 - The effects of the tumor on overall health and wellbeing

-Treatment for glioma involves a team of individuals from multiple disciplines including neurosurgeons, radiotherapists, neuro-oncologists and pathologists.
+The treatment for gliomas involves a team of individuals from multiple disciplines including neurosurgeons, radiotherapists, neuro-oncologists, and pathologists.

 - Age over 40

-- Large amount of tumor remaining after surgery
+- A large amount of tumor remaining after surgery

 - The presence of symptoms such as weakness in a region of the body

-The outlook after surgery for glioma that were slow growing is generally positive, even in cases where some of the tumor still remains.
-Slow growing gliomas can take many years to start causing symptoms again and almost 50% of patients with low-grade gliomas that were only partially removed still live for at least 10 years after they have undergone surgery and radiotherapy.
+The outlook after surgery for gliomas that were slow-growing is generally positive, even in cases where some of the tumors cannot be fully removed.
+Slow-growing gliomas can take many years to start causing symptoms again.
+In fact, almost 50% of patients with low-grade gliomas that were only partially removed still live for at least 10 years after they have undergone surgery and radiotherapy.

 In cases of high-grade glioma where at least 90% of the tumor can be surgically removed, a small chemotherapy implant referred to as carmustine may be put in place during the operation.
 Although this implant can improve survival, the therapy is associated with uncomfortable adverse effects.

 For those with a generally good health status, chemotherapy capsules called temozolomide may be used after surgery for several months and in combination with radiotherapy.
-Alternatively, a physician may decide to keep temozolomide in reserve, as a treatment option they can apply if the tumor starts to grow more quickly.
-Chemotherapy is successful in shrinking or controlling tumors in around one third of people after they have undergone surgery.
+Alternatively, a physician may decide to keep temozolomide in reserve as a treatment option that they can apply if the tumor starts to grow more quickly.
+Chemotherapy is successful in shrinking or controlling tumors in around one-third of people after they have undergone surgery.

-Examples of therapies currently being developed include gene modification and oncolytic virus therapies.
+Some examples of therapies that are currently being developed for the treatment of gliomas include gene modification and oncolytic virus therapies.
 For the latter, retroviruses and adenoviruses are used to carry targeted drugs directly to cancer cells which are then destroyed, while sparing any healthy surrounding cells.